-Feedotterbot is the generic name for FeedOtter's web crawler that simulates a user on desktop.
+Feedotterbot is the generic name for FeedOtter's web crawler that simulates a user on your desktop.

 For most sites, Feedotterbot shouldn't access your site more than five to ten times a day on average.
 However, due to delays it's possible that the rate will appear to be slightly higher over short periods.